ParkerBywater47/ParkerBywater47.github.io/software_manual/gradient_descent.md

 **Language:** C++

 **Description/Purpose:** This routine implements gradient descent for approximating the solution of systems of linear equations.

-**Input:** A symmetric positive definite matrix, a right hand side vector, an initial guess of the solution, a desired tolerance, maximum number of iterations, and the dimension of the matrix.
+**Input:** A symmetric, positive definite matrix, a right hand side vector, an initial guess of the solution, a desired error tolerance, and a maximum number of iterations.

-**Output:** This routine writes the approximate solution to the parameter 'out[]'.
+**Output:** This routine writes the approximate solution to the parameter 'out'.

 **Implementation/Code:** The following is the code for gradient_descent.
+This code includes OpenMP compiler directives to take advantage of multiple threads.
+To use these, the `omp.h` header must be included and you must use the `-fopenmp` option when compiling.

 ```C++
 int gradient_descent(const Matrix& A, const double b[], const double init_guess[], const double tol, const int max_iter, double out[])
 {
     const int n = A.get_num_rows();

     // copy init_guess into curr_x
     double * curr_x = new double[n];